Hhbecker/ConsiderateBlueWhale/README.md

 I used the

 ## To Do
+Add play pause handling to play button js function

+Make play update delete buttons icons instead of text

+Figure out how to get external css

+Figure out how to make a boiler plate html and do the {% extends base.html %} thing

 * try to parse api/overview json into something displayable on the frontend
-* add music player to list page (watch spotify clone and vanilla js audio player videos)

-* table borders disappeared
 * unclear on how file data is passed along in POST requests and responses

 * figure out where to catch/block improper file formats